© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

 Business Ethics is Now a Management Discipline

 Business ethics has come to be considered a management discipline, especially since the birth of the social responsibility movement in the 1960s.
-In that decade, social awareness movements raised expectations of businesses to use their massive financial and social influence to address social problems such as poverty, crime, environmental protection, equal rights, public health and improving education.
+In that decade, social awareness movements raised expectations of businesses to use their massive financial and social influence to address social problems such as poverty, crime, environmental protection, equal rights, public health, and improving education.
 An increasing number of people asserted that because businesses were making a profit from using our country’s resources, these businesses owed it to our country to work to improve society.
-Many researchers, business schools and managers have recognized this broader constituency, and in their planning and operations have replaced the word “stockholder” with “stakeholder,” meaning to include employees, customers, suppliers and the wider community.
+Many researchers, business schools, and managers have recognized this broader constituency, and in their planning and operations have replaced the word “stockholder” with “stakeholder,” meaning to include employees, customers, suppliers, and the wider community.

 The emergence of business ethics is similar to other management disciplines.
 For example, organizations realized that they needed to manage a more positive image to the public and so the recent discipline of public relations was born.
 Organizations realized they needed to better manage their human resources and so the recent discipline of human resources was born.
 As commerce became more complicated and dynamic, organizations realized they needed more guidance to ensure their dealings supported the common good and did not harm others — and so business ethics was born.

 Note that 90% of business schools now provide some form of training in business ethics.
-Today, ethics in the workplace can be managed through use of codes of ethics, codes of conduct, roles of ethicists and ethics committees, policies and procedures, procedures to resolve ethical dilemmas, ethics training, etc.
+Today, ethics in the workplace can be managed through the use of codes of ethics, codes of conduct, roles of ethicists and ethics committees, policies and procedures, procedures to resolve ethical dilemmas, ethics training, etc.

 10 Myths About Business Ethics